nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 # Chrome

 [Group Policy Object](./Group Policy Objects/Computer/) and [Group Policy template files](./Group Policy Template/) for the Chrome browser are included in the SHB.
 The Group Policy template files typically change when a major version of Chrome is released but not all major releases change the templates.
 A file diffing tool can be used to determine if changes were made to the templates between major Chrome releases.
 The templates are included as a convenience and may not always be updated to the templates that correspond to the latest major Chrome release.
-The templates currently included in the SHB correspond to Chrome 50.0.2661.75 [released on April 13, 2016](http://googlechromereleases.blogspot.com/2016/04/stable-channel-update_13.html).
+The templates currently included in the SHB correspond to Chrome 51.0.2704.106 [released on June 23, 2016](http://googlechromereleases.blogspot.com/2016/06/stable-channel-update_23.html).

 ## Updating the Chrome Group Policy templates